rosario/kasper/README.md

-# Kasper
+# Dark-Kasper

-This is a port of Ghost's default theme [Casper v1](https://github.com/tryghost/casper) for Jekyll.
-Here is a live [demo](https://rosario.io/kasper).
+This is a modified fork of the Kasper theme [Kasper](https://github.com/rosario/kasper) for Jekyll to convert it into a dark theme.
+Here is a live [demo](https://michael131468.github.io/dark-kasper/).

+This is under active development and not finished.

+The colours are picked a bit randomly and this theme is not fully tested so here be dragons.

 Feel free to fork, change, modify and re-use it.